 As the market for diagnostics continues to grow and the number of participants in the market increases, we may increasingly be subject to patent infringement claims.
 It is possible that a third-party may claim infringement against us.
 For example, because patent applications can take many years to issue, there may be currently pending patent applications which may later result in issued patents that our products may infringe.
+The biosensor industry, including the CGM industry, is a highly innovative area with a number of industry participants developing intellectual property portfolios over many years.
+As such there can be no guarantee that the technology acquired from Waveform or further developed by us, will not infringe on other parties existing IP portfolios.

 Defence of these claims, regardless of their merit, would involve substantial litigation expense and would be a substantial diversion of managerial and financial resources from our business.
 Parties making claims against us may obtain injunctive or other equitable relief, which could effectively block our ability to further develop and commercialise one or more of our products.
 The pendency of any litigation may cause our distributors and customers to reduce or terminate purchases of our products.
 If found to infringe, we may have to pay substantial damages, including treble damages and attorneys' fees for wilful infringement, obtain one or more licences from third parties, pay royalties or redesign our affected products, which may be impossible or require substantial time and monetary expenditure.
 Any substantial loss resulting from such a claim could cause our revenues to decrease and have a material adverse effect on our profitability, and the damage to our reputation in the industry could have a material adverse effect on our business.